michael-lutz/divide-and-conquer/README.md

 ### Task Design
 I made some changes to the original variable binding task to simplify learning and improve interpretability:
 - The task requires the model to evaluate `a>b` instead of `b=a` to improve interpretability of the attention maps, as it allows variable `b` to directly attend to `a` during evaluation.
-In this sense, `a` is the assigner and `b` is the assignee.
+As such, `a` is the assigner and `b` is the assignee.
-- Each example consists of variable renaming chains like `1>a;2>b;a>c;b>d;d>e;`, where the model must predict the original numeric value at each variable token, improving sample efficiency.
 - Variables (sampled from a-z) may be reused by another chain once they are reassigned.
+- Models are not trained under a next-token prediction objective.
+Instead, the model must predict the original numeric evaluation at each variable token, improving sample efficiency.
+Model predictions are masked at `;` and `>` tokens for simplicity.
 - Accuracy is tracked and reported with respect to dependency depth (0-hops, 1-hop, 2-hops, etc.)

 ```